kofemann/dcache/docs/TheBook/src/main/markdown/config-PoolManager.md

 **random**:
 This pool selection algorithm selects a pool randomly from the set of available pools.

+**p2random**
+This pool selection algorithm selects pools based on "power of two random choices" concept for write requests and a random selection for read requests.
+The key idea behind "power of two" algorithm is random selection of two independent pools and pick the one with lowest space cost.
+This improves the probability of selecting the better option as there were two chances to make a good choice.

 **lru**:
 This pool selection algorithm selects the "least recently used" pool, i.e. the one that has not been used the longest.